Cat & Kitten Vaccinations

 When Should I Get My Kitten Vaccinated?

 The veterinarians at CountrySide recommend that your kitten or cat receive their vaccinations at the correct ages and times.
 Vaccinations prevent your feline from catching a virus or disease.
-Kittens should start receiving their vaccinations at 8 weeks.
-Then at 12-14 weeks, your kitten should receive their second round of vaccinations.
-The second set of vaccinations is the “booster shots,” which prevent rabies, immune deficiency, and upper respiratory problems.
+Kittens should start receiving their vaccinations at 8 weeks of age, then a second set around 12 weeks.
+A final kitten visit will take place when they are 16 weeks old, where they will receive their final distemper vaccine, as well a their rabies vaccine.
+The second and third set of vaccinations is the “booster shots,” which prevent rabies, immune deficiency, and upper respiratory problems.
 It does take approximately 14 days for the vaccinations to become completely effective for your cat to be protected against viruses and diseases.

 How Often Should I Get My Adult Cat Vaccinated?